IzzyCap/izzy-tv/README.md

 - Suspense Movies.
 - Family Movies.

-Each Slider have n Movie items.
-When you click a item a detail page of the movie will apear with the plot and a button to watch the trailer.
+Each Slider has (n) Movie items.
+When you click an item, a detail page for the movie will appear with the plot and a button to watch the trailer.

 ## Dependencies